ctaf/catalog-server/README.md

 ### Catalog App

 - Installed git and cloned repository sports-catalog.
-- Installed python-pip and necessary python modules for the catalog app (flask, sqlalchemy, werkzeug, oauth2client, Jinja2, flask-wtf, psycopg2).
+- Installed `python-pip` and necessary python modules for the catalog app (flask, sqlalchemy, werkzeug, oauth2client, Jinja2, flask-wtf, psycopg2).
-- Made appropriate changes to flask application to connect to postgresql database.
+- Made appropriate changes to Flask application to connect to postgresql database.
 - Changed IDs on item and image to serial types.
 - Added server IP to urls allowed for OAuth2.